Ensures human research is conducted ethically and responsibly.

 b) Coursework and labwork research ethics approvals will generally only apply to negligible risk or low risk human research activities.
 Where coursework or labwork-related research activities are assessed as more than low risk, the applicant will consult the HREC regarding the provision of human research ethics approval.

-c) Coursework applications will be prepared and submitted by the relevant Course Coordinator, convenor or person responsible for the conduct of the course or programme.
-This person will be named as the Chief Investigator on the Coursework and Labwork Human Research Ethics Application Form.
+c) Coursework applications will be prepared and submitted by the relevant Course Coordinator, convenor or person responsible for the conduct of the course or programme via the REP. This person will be named as the Principal Investigator on the Coursework and Labwork Human Research Ethics Application Form.

-d) Labwork applications will be prepared and submitted by the relevant Lab Group Leader, who will assume overall responsibility for the conduct of the related human research ethics activities.
-This person will be named as the Chief Investigator on the Coursework and Labwork Human Research Ethics Application Form.
+d) Labwork applications will be prepared and submitted by the relevant Lab Group Leader responsible for the conduct of the related human research ethics activities via the REP. This person will be named as the Principal Investigator on the Coursework and Labwork Human Research Ethics Application Form.

-e) The completed Coursework and Labwork Human Research Ethics Application Form will be submitted to the relevant CHEAN most closely aligned with the course or lab group, for review and approval.
+e) The completed Coursework and Labwork Human Research Ethics Application Form will be reviewed by the relevant CHEAN, most closely aligned with the course or lab group, for review and approval.

 f) For coursework, this human research ethics approval covers all students enrolled in the relevant course or programme, to carry out the common and defined research activities, for the designated approval period.